bcbi/bidss/programming/setup/julia.md

 * Julia should open
 * To quit Julia, type `exit()` and hit `return`

+5. **Troubleshooting**
+* If you get a `Permission denied` error, rerun the command prepended with `sudo `.
+You will be prompted to enter your computer password.

 ## Debian on Windows 10 (Windows Subsystem for Linux)
 First ensure that you have installed Debian and Windows Subsystem for Linux (WSL) as described in ~~~<a href="/programming/setup/wsl/">Linux for Windows</a>~~~.\\